sourcenetwork/defradb/docs/cli/defradb.md

 DefraDB is the edge database to power the user-centric future.

-Start a database node, issue a request to a local or remote node, and much more.
+Start a database node, interact with a local or remote node, and much more.

-DefraDB is released under the BSL license, (c) 2022 Democratized Data Foundation.
-See https://docs.source.network/BSL.txt for more information.

 ### Options